-EARTH - our grant of £6,000 over 3 years is helping towards the running costs of providing horticultural training, work experience and therapy to people with learning disabilities in Ely.
+EARTH - our grant of £6,000 over 3 years helped towards the running costs of providing horticultural training, work experience and therapy to people with learning disabilities in Ely.

-Spider Y-Ltd - our £3,000 grant is contributing towards the running costs of this charity in Leeds which offers opportunities for wheelchair users to participate in the sport of basketball.
+Spider Y-Ltd - our £3,000 grant contributed towards the running costs of this charity in Leeds which offers opportunities for wheelchair users to participate in the sport of basketball.

 We only offer grants to registered charities with a total annual expenditure of less than £40,000 who are undertaking work with our priority groups: